osohq/oso/new-docs/content/any/tooling/repl.md

 ---
 title: REPL
+aliases:
+    - ../more/dev-tools/repl.html
 ---

 # REPL

-The usual way to query an oso knowledge base is through the API in your application’s language.
+The usual way to query an Oso knowledge base is through the API in your application’s language.
 But especially during development and debugging, it can be useful to interactively query a knowledge base.
-So oso provides a simple REPL (Read, Evaluate, Print, Loop).
-To run it, first make sure that you have installed oso.
+So Oso provides a simple REPL (Read, Evaluate, Print, Loop).
+To run it, first make sure that you have installed Oso.

-Once oso is installed, launch the REPL from the terminal:
+Once Oso is installed, launch the REPL from the terminal:

 Python